0atman/trebetherick.net/content/hotels.md

 ## The Fore Dore Hotel and Garage - opened 1950

 The history of the Fore Dore site in Higher Trebetherick spans several distinct operational phases, evolving from a hotel with an attached garage to a care home, and finally to a modern apartment development.

 🏨 Fore Dore Hotel & Garage Era
 1950s–1980s: The property operated as a popular local hotel.
 Historical records from Kresen Kernow (Cornwall Archives) feature photography of the hotel bedrooms dating back to at least September 1956.
-1980s: The hotel and its adjacent garage (which serviced local and tourist vehicles near Polzeath beach) remained open through this decade.
+1980s: The hotel and its adjacent garage, which serviced local and tourist vehicles, remained open through this decade.

 ## 🛏️ Fore Dore Nursing and Residential Home Era : 1980s